rbms-bsc/DCRMR/_pages/Ppdm/Distribution-statement.md

 ## 5.25.3 General rule

-<a name="5.25.3.1">5.25.3.1</a>  Transcribe the distribution statement in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.
+<a name="5.25.3.1">5.25.3.1</a>  Transcribe the distribution statement in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 ## 5.25.31 Information covered by labels, etc.